Libensemble/libensemble/docs/quickstart.rst

     python myscript.py

-When specifying these via command line options, one may use the parse_args function that is used in the regression tests, which can be found in common.py under that directory.
+When specifying these via command line options, one may use the ``parse_args`` function used in the regression tests, which can be found in ``libensemble/tests/regression_tests/common.py``

 See the `user-guide <https://libensemble.readthedocs.io/en/latest/user_guide.html>`_ for more information.